Hannah Brown Returns To ‘The Bachelorette’ Mansion To Meet Her ‘Dancing With The Stars’ Partner

 Hannah Brown went back to The Bachelorette mansion, but it wasn’t to look for love.
-The ABC reality star, who first arrived at the show’s famous Agoura Hills, California mansion last fall to compete on Colton Underwood’s season of The Bachelor, and then returned when she headlined her own season of The Bachelorette, just made a third trip to the spacious pad to meet her Dancing With the Stars partner.
+The ABC reality star, who first arrived at the show’s famous Agoura Hills, California, mansion last fall to compete on Colton Underwood’s season of The Bachelor, and then returned when she headlined her own season of The Bachelorette, just made a third trip to the spacious pad to meet her Dancing with the Stars partner.

 Entertainment Tonight posted a preview of Hannah’s first meeting with her top-secret pro.
 As the Alabama beauty queen reveals that she’s ready to “move forward” with her life after her disastrous Bachelorette season, host Chris Harrison turns up to give her some advice.

-In the clip, the longtime Bachelor Nation host joked that Hannah was back – again – as he called the mansion her “home sweet home.”
-Hannah told Harrison that she hopes her journey On Dancing with the Stars ends “a lot better” than the last time she was at the mansion, and he tells her not to break a leg.
+In the clip, the longtime Bachelor Nation host jokes that Hannah was back – again – as he called the mansion her “home sweet home.”
+Hannah tells Harrison that she hopes her journey On Dancing with the Stars ends “a lot better” than the last time she was at the mansion, and he tells her not to break a leg.

 Fans of the ABC dating show know that Hannah’s final pick, Jed Wyatt, later admitted he still had a girlfriend when he went on the dating show.
 In addition, Hannah’s very eligible runner-up, Tyler Cameron, moved on to supermodel Gigi Hadid after Hannah rejected him.